The seasoning for these homemade potato chips is a surprisingly good knockoff of your favorite BBQ chip.

-Also: Hostess Cupcakes (chocolate and orange), Nacho Cheese Doritos, barbecue chips, Tater Tots, and Cinnamon Pop-Tarts.
+Also: Hostess Cupcakes (chocolate and orange), Nacho Cheese Doritos, homemade potato chips, Tater Tots, and Cinnamon Pop-Tarts.
 Cinnamon Pop-Tarts!

-This book is chock full of recipes to replicate your favorite junk food.
+This book is chock full of recipes to replicate your favorite junk food using real food ingredients.

 It may not be health food, but the homemade versions certainly have fewer ingredients than the store bought versions (and none that I can’t pronounce) and making them at home eliminates the packaging.

-I decided to try out the BBQ Potato Chips recipe from Barber’s book when my eldest son, home from college, requested hamburgers for dinner.
+I decided to try out the Homemade Chips recipe (barbecue flavor, natch) from Barber’s book when my eldest son, home from college, requested hamburgers for dinner.
 Homemade potato chips and burgers?
 Sounds good to me!

 My youngest sliced the potatoes (using the food processor) and mixed up the spices that we’d toss the homemade chips in.

 I did the frying.
 I don’t do much deep frying; I was surprised at how little splattering and popping there was – unlike frying bacon.

 - This recipe for homemade potato chips is a condensed version of the recipe found in Classic Snacks Made From Scratch and is shared with the author’s permission.
 In the book, the author goes into more detail about frying methods.